Roman Missal

 Lamb of God, Who takest away the sins of the world: grant us peace.

-AGNUS Dei, qui tollis peccata mundi, miserere nobis.
+AGNUS Dei, qui tollis peccáta mundi, miserére nobis.

-Agnus Dei, qui tollis peccata mundi, miserere nobis.
+Agnus Dei, qui tollis peccata mundi, miserére nobis.

-Agnus Dei, qui tollis peccata mundi, dona nobis pacem.
+Agnus Dei, qui tollis peccáta mundi, dona nobis pacem.

 Except in Masses for the dead, the priest, bowing and with joined hands, says:

 LORD Jesus Christ Who didst say to Thine apostles: Peace I leave you, My peace I give you: look not upon my sins, but upon the faith of Thy Church, and vouchsafe to grant her peace and unity according to Thy will: Who livest and reignest God, world without end.
-Ament
+Amen.

-LORD Jesus Christ, Son of the living God, Who, according to the will of the Father, through the co-operation of the.
-Holy Ghost, hast by Thy death given life to the world: deliver me by this Thy most Sacred Body and Blood from all my iniquities, and from every evil; make me always cleave to Thy commandments, and never suffer me to be separated from Thee, Who with the same God, the Father and the Holy Ghost, livest and reignest God, world without end.
+LORD Jesus Christ, Son of the living God, Who, according to the will of the Father, through the co-operation of the Holy Ghost, hast by Thy death given life to the world: deliver me by this Thy most Sacred Body and Blood from all my iniquities, and from every evil; make me always cleave to Thy commandments, and never suffer me to be separated from Thee, Who with the same God, the Father and the Holy Ghost, livest and reignest God, world without end.
 Amen.

 LET not the partaking of Thy Body, O Lord Jesus Christ, which I, all unworthy, presume to receive, turn to my judgment and condemnation; but through Thy loving kindness may it be to me a safeguard and remedy for soul and body; Who, with God the Father, in the unity of the Holy Ghost, livest and reignest, God, world without end.
 Amen.